shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 **Slow Response**
 - Issue:
-  - This occurs when the average time to receive a response is > 500ms, impacting the Wehook to respond slowly
+  - This occurs when the average time to receive a response is > 500ms, impacting the Webhook to respond slowly
 - Solution:
   - You will need to optimize your infrastructure since individual event processing has exceeded the 500ms threshold for some events.

 **Heavy Load**
 - Issue:
-  - This occurs when the ratio of time taken to process / event time span (for a set of deliveries) is >10%), impacting the Wehook to consume over 10% of your allocated bandwidth
+  - This occurs when the ratio of time taken to process / event time span (for a set of deliveries) is >10%), impacting the Webhook to consume over 10% of your allocated bandwidth
 - Solution:
-  - You will need to optimize your infrastructure since the number of events being generated is high relative to the the number of events being processed.
+  - You will need to optimize your infrastructure since the number of events being generated is high relative to the number of events being processed.

 **Very Heavy Load**
 - Issue:
   - This occurs when the ratio of time taken to process / event time span (for a set of deliveries) is >50%
   - This webhook consumes over 50% of your allocated bandwidth
 - Solution:
-  - You will need to optimize your infrastructure since the number of events being generated is very high relative to the the number of events being processed and [throttling will initiate](#throttling) when you consume over 100% of your allotted processing bandwidth.
+  - You will need to optimize your infrastructure since the number of events being generated is very high relative to the number of events being processed and [throttling will initiate](#throttling) when you consume over 100% of your allotted processing bandwidth.

 **Note:**